MantisVision/webUtils/samples/PlayCanvasEditor/README.md

 // PlayCanvas object and the fourth is the default size of the internal buffer which is used
 // to store the RYSK data.
 this.ryskObj = new URLMesh(videoURL,dataURL,pc,50);
+this.ryskObj.setPreviewMode(true); //show the RYSK mesh even before hitting the play button
 ```

 There are two ways how to ensure the video loops if the ``loop`` attribute is set to ``true``.
 You can simply set the